-Kefir is a fermented drink that is traditionally prepared using cow’s milk.
-There are non dairy versions of kefir prepared with almond milk, coconut water, or juice.
+Kefir is a fermented drink traditionally prepared using cow’s milk.
+There are non-dairy versions of kefir made with almond milk, coconut water, or juice.

 Kefir is made from “starter” grains similar to sourdough bread that needs a “starter” to begin with its preparation.